dpEmu/dpEmu/docs/cluster_installation.rst

     pip install pycocotools --cache-dir $TMPDIR
     pip install -e .

+.. _object_detection_requirements:

 Object detection example requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You also need to run the following commands if you want to run the object detection example:
+You need to run the following commands, if you want to run the object detection example:

 .. code-block:: bash